 Your eye care routine:

-- Apply a wipe moistened in warm water over tired and dry eyes (keep your eyes closed).
+- Apply a wipe moistened in warm water to overtired and dry eyes (keep your eyes closed).

 - Use artificial tears to freshen the eyes when they feel dry.